Major in Anthropology

 How to declare your major in anthropology

-More specific information about anthropology and its relationship to other careers can be discussed with the Director of Undergraduate Studies: Dr. Natalie Munro, Beach Hall, Room 434, Phone: +1 860 486 0090, Email: firstname.lastname@example.org
+More specific information about anthropology and its relationship to other careers can be discussed with the Director of Undergraduate Studies: Dr. Alexia Smith, Beach Hall, room 406.
+Phone: +1 860 486 4264, Email: firstname.lastname@example.org

-The anthropology major can be declared online at: http://ppc.uconn.edu/
+The anthropology major can be declared online using the CLAS Online Program Change form: http://ppc.uconn.edu/

 Minor in Anthropology